 Schwab provides for income taxes on all transactions that have been recognized in the consolidated financial statements.
 Accordingly, deferred tax assets are adjusted to reflect the tax rates at which future taxable amounts will likely be settled or realized.
 The effects of tax rate changes on future deferred tax assets and deferred tax liabilities, as well as other changes in income tax laws, are recorded in earnings in the period such changes are enacted.
 Uncertain tax positions are evaluated to determine whether they are more likely than not to be sustained upon examination.
-When tax positions are more likely than not to be sustained upon examination.
-When tax positions are determine tax settlement outcomes are recognized in accrued expenses and other liabilities.
+When tax positions are more likely than not to be sustained upon examination the difference between positions taken on tax return filings and estimated potential tax settlement outcomes are recognized in accrued expenses and other liabilities.
 If a position is not more likely than not to be sustained, then none of the tax benefit is recognized in Schwab's financial statements.
 Accrued interest and penalties relating to unrecognized tax benefits are recorded in taxes on income.
 Schwab records amounts within AOCI net of taxes.
 Income tax effects are released from AOCI using the specific-identification method.